...

 II.
 Are there any fees associated with joining a buying club?

-Some buying clubs charge membership fees to cover administrative costs and to maintain the club’s operations.
+Some clubs charge membership fees to cover administrative costs and to maintain the club’s operations.
 These fees can vary depending on the club’s structure and the benefits provided.
 It’s important to review the fee structure and what it includes before joining.

 III.
 How does a buying club ensure product quality and reliability?